TJ Invite: SkyHawks slice Lynx 2-0

-Abraham Lincoln girls soccer held Omaha Skutt to a season-low two goals but couldn't find its offense in a 2-0 loss in the Thomas Jefferson Invite on Friday.
+Abraham Lincoln girls soccer held Omaha Skutt to a season-low two goals but couldn’t find its offense in a 2-0 loss in the Thomas Jefferson Invite on Friday night.

+The Lynx won 2-1 in the second overtime against Dallas Center-Grimes in their second game of the invite Saturday evening.
+Senior forward Crystena Keesee scored the game winner on a penalty kick.

 Abraham Lincoln head coach Robbie Miller was pleased with his team despite the loss.
 According to Maxpreps, Skutt is currently ranked No. 39 in the nation among all girls soccer teams.